The Best Summer Day Trips Near Greenville, SC

 Distance from Greenville: A little over an hour

 Brevard is a cute little town that borders Pisgah National Forest in Transylvania County, which is home to more than 200 waterfalls, including Looking Glass, Moore Cove, Courthouse, and many others.
-This review on Pilot Cove, an awesome place to stay there, also has several things to do in Brevard and where to eat and shop.
+This review on Pilot Cove, an awesome place to stay, also has several things to do in Brevard and where to eat and shop.

 Sapphire Valley “Land of the Waterfalls”